box/box-swift-sdk-gen/docs/ShieldInformationBarrierSegmentRestrictions.md

 ### Returns

-This function returns a value of type ``.
+This function returns a value of type `ShieldInformationBarrierSegmentRestrictions`.

 Returns a paginated list of
 shield information barrier segment restriction objects.